DisnakeDev/disnake/docs/api/integrations.rst

 ============

 This section documents everything related to Integrations - special entities integrated into :class:`Guilds <Guild>`.
-Most common examples are Twitch/YouTube integrations and application commands bots (applications invited with ``applications.commands``
+Most common examples are bots and Twitch/YouTube integrations.
-:attr:`scope <InstallParams.scopes>`).

 Discord Models
 ---------------